Halve the carbon footprint of laser printer cartridges

-Imagine how pleased Al Gore and everyone else would be if there was a way to cut the planet's greenhouse gas output by half.
+Imagine how pleased Greta Thunberg and everyone else would be if there was a way to cut the planet's greenhouse gases by half.
 We'd be ice-dancing in the streets, wouldn't we?

-Now imagine that this new low-carbon technology only cost a third of what it used to.
-Well, in the case of refilling your own laser printer cartridge, that incredible low-carbon future is already here ... half the carbon at a third of the price.
+Now imagine that this new low-carbon technology only costs half of what it used to.
+In the case of refilling your own laser printer cartridge, that incredible low-carbon future is already here ... half the carbon at half the price.

 Carbon Footprints and Ecodesign of Toner

 In this 2008 study, Dr. Gell calculates a 52% reduction in carbon footprint by refilling a toner cartridge 3 times and replacing the OPC drum once.